The analytical review

 -adaptation.

-The causes of internal migration are job search, improvement of living conditions, change of lifestyle, and so on.
-Internal migration is especially common in countries with a vast territory, diverse climatic and economic conditions.
-In countries with a vast territory seasonal labor migration (temporary movement of workers to the countryside for seasonal agricultural work and seasonal movement in the city) is dominated.
+territory, diverse climatic and economic conditions.
+In countries with a vast territory seasonal labor migration (temporary movement of workers to the countryside for seasonal agricultural work and seasonal movement in

 The main reason for international migration is economic: difference in the level of wages, that can be obtained for the same work in different parts of the world.

-Partly migration is due to such reasons as the war (emigration from Iraq, Bosnia, Afghanistan, Syria to USA, the United Kingdom and Europe), political conflicts (emigration from Zimbabwe to USA) and natural disasters (migration from Montserrat to the UK due to the volcano).
+Partly migration is due to such reasons as the war (emigration from Iraq, Bosnia, Afghanistan, Syria to USA, the United Kingdom and Europe), political conflicts (emigration from Zimbabwe

 Forced migration can serve as a means of social control of authoritarian regimes, while voluntary migration is a means of social adaptation and reason for urban population growth.